-1. receive and adopt the Directors' Statement and Audited Financial Statements for the (Resolution 1 ncial year ended 31 December 2022 and the Auditors' Report thereon.
-2. declare a final dividend of 0.025 Singapore cent per share for the financial year ended (Resolution 2) December 2022.
-3. Mr Koh Keng Siang who will retire by rotation pursuant to Regulation 94 of the Constitution and who, being eligible, will offer himself for re-election.
-(Resolution 3) 4.
-Mr Shin Yong Seub who will retire by rotation pursuant to Regulation 94 of the Constitution and who, being eligible, will offer himself for re-election. e (Resolution 4) 5.
-To re-elect Mr Lee Sok Khian John who will retire pursuant to Regulation 94 of the (Resolution 5) Company's Constitution and who, being eligible, will offer himself for re-election.
-6. To approve the sum of S\$284,500 as Directors' fees for the financial year ended 31 December 2022.
-(Resolution 6) (FY2021: S\$183,167) 7.
-To re-appoint PricewaterhouseCoopers LLP as the Auditor of the Company and to authorise (Resolution 7) the Directors to fix their remuneration.
-SPEC JSINE SS hought fit, to pass with or without modifications, the following resolutions, which Ordinary Resolutions: 8.
-Propo Proposed Renewal of the Share Issue Mandate (Resolution 8 That authority be and is hereby given to the Directors of the Company to: (a) (i) issue shares of the Company ("shares") whether by way of rights, bonus or otherwise; and/or (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued during the continuance of this authority or thereafter, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures or other instruments convertible into shares, provided that:
+- 1. To receive and adopt the Directors' Statement and Audited Financial Statements for the (Resolution 1) financial year ended 31 December 2023 and the Auditors' Report thereon. - 2.
+To re-elect Mr Hidaka Osamu who will retire by rotation pursuant to Regulation 94 of the (Resolution 2) Company's Constitution and who, being eligible, offers himself for re-election. - 3.
+To note the retirement of Mr Tan Hwa Peng as a Director of the Company in accordance with Regulation 94 of the Company's Constitution.
+(Please refer to Explanatory Note 1) - 4.
+To note the retirement of Mr Koh Choon Leng as a Director of the Company in accordance with Regulation 94 of the Company's Constitution.
+(Please refer to Explanatory Note 2) - 5.
+To approve the sum of \$\$284,500 as Directors' fees for the financial year ended 31 December 2023.
+(Resolution 3) (FY2022: \$\$284,500) - 6.
+To re-appoint PricewaterhouseCoopers LLP as the Auditor of the Company and to authorise (Resolution 4) the Directors to fix their remuneration.

+SPECIAL BUSINESS

+To consider and, if thought fit, to pass with or without modifications, the following resolutions, which will be proposed as Ordinary Resolutions:

+7. Proposed Renewal of the Share Issue Mandate

+That authority be and is hereby given to the Directors of the Company to:

+- (a) (i) issue shares of the Company ("shares") whether by way of rights, bonus or otherwise; and/or - (ii) make or grant offers, agreements or options (collectively, "Instruments") that might or would require shares to be issued during the continuance of this authority or thereafter, including but not limited to the creation and issue of (as well as adjustments to) warrants, debentures or other instruments convertible into shares, at any time and upon such terms and conditions and for such purposes and to such persons as the Directors may in their absolute discretion deem fit; and provided that: